MF-Jiang/Battle-of-the-planes/README.md

-# AE2DMS-CW-Good2Go
+# Battle-of-the-planes
 # Contributors
-### Module Convenor
-- Lee Boon Giin (Bryan)
-- Heng Yu
-### Team Members
-- Shujun Jiang ssysj1 20320552
+- Shujun Jiang
-- Luhui Zhou biylz17 20319917
+- Luhui Zhou

 ## Development environment
 This game is a computer game, the development language is java, jdk 16, testing environment for Windows system.